-The Japanese cinema going audience, a very picky bunch when it comes to the art form that is cinema, are aware of everything and when you watch Japanese cinema the visual concerns go hand in hand with the dramatic concerns. although Ju-On: The Grudge is shot in a grainy, minimalistic manner that seemingly emphasises the uglyness of the suroundings it's set in.
-This is no where more clearer than in people's homes. a Japanese home is rarely untidy but here we see dilapidated living rooms and kitchens, darkly lit scenery that contrasts starkly with the idea of a happy home and this visual juztaposition contributes much to the dark atmosphere of the film.
+The Japanese cinema going audience, a very picky bunch when it comes to the art form that is cinema, are aware of everything and when you watch Japanese cinema the visual concerns go hand in hand with the dramatic concerns, although Ju-On: The Grudge is shot in a grainy, minimalistic manner that seemingly emphasises the uglyness of the surroundings it's set in.
+This is no where more clearer than in people's homes.
+A Japanese home is rarely untidy but here we see dilapidated living rooms and kitchens, darkly lit scenery that contrasts starkly with the idea of a happy home and this visual juxtaposition contributes much to the dark atmosphere of the film.

 It's the segment where character Hitomi escapes to the presumed safety of her bed to hide from the frightening apparition on her television and discovers she is not alone beneath the sheets.
 When the film concludes, somewhat vaguely, with the main character's corpse stuffed into the attic of the Saeki home, face pale and bloody, we should be confused but somehow it works.
 The curse is timeless and will go on...